cole8888/SponsorBlock-Flowchart/README.md

 Flowchart to help people decide what category to use when submitting segments on SponsorBlock.
 ![SB_flowchart_dark_v1 5_(2818x2158)](https://user-images.githubusercontent.com/32819560/130003073-146dc6a7-a4b8-45b8-bce4-11aa36633fa0.png)

-Higher resolution PNG, SVG and drawio versions are available in the "Current-Version" directory.
 If you want to make a customized version of the diagram, load the .drawio file into https://app.diagrams.net/.

 If you think you've spotted a flaw in the logic of this flowchart or if you have any other suggestions, please create a new issue.